-The pelvic floor muscles are located between the tailbone (coccyx) and the pubic bone within the pelvis, and support the bowel and bladder along with the uterus and vagina (in females).
+The pelvic floor muscles are located between the tailbone (coccyx) and the pubic bone within the pelvis.
+They support the bowel and bladder (as well as the uterus and vagina in females).

 Muscular bands (sphincters) encircle the urethra, vagina and anus as they pass through the pelvic floor.
 When the pelvic floor muscles are contracted, the internal organs are lifted and the sphincters tighten the openings of the vagina, anus and urethra.
-Relaxing the pelvic floor allows passage of urine and faeces.
+Relaxing the pelvic floor can allow for easy passage of urine and faeces.

-If the muscles are weakened, the internal organs are no longer fully supported and you may not be able to control your urine, faeces or wind.
+If your pelvic floor muscles are weakened, the internal organs will lack full support.
+This may stop you from being able to control your urine, faeces or wind.

 Common causes of a weakened pelvic floor include pregnancy, childbirth, prostate cancer treatment in males, obesity and the associated straining of chronic constipation.

-Pelvic floor exercises are designed to improve muscle tone and prevent the need for corrective surgery.
+Pelvic floor exercises are designed to improve your muscle tone.
+Doing these exercises may prevent the need for corrective surgery.

 Symptoms of a weak pelvic floor